 Data analytics is considered a multidisciplinary field that is comprised of numerous layers including data collection, processing, scrubbing, modeling, reporting, and visualization; and is the gateway to business intelligence and data science as a whole.
 The applications are almost endless, and data analytics has quickly become one of the most hyper-growth niches in employment history.
 Data analyst jobs are being created by the thousands through the globe.
 It’s important to understand from a job seeking perspective that many organizations may not distinguish the difference between the data analyst, statistician, and the data scientist.
 These labeled titles all involve similar skill-sets, but each position will likely come with job requirements for particular set of software skills.
 SAS software is a popular tool among enterprise companies.
 More information on SAS jobs can be found here.
-Job seekers can also find many university degree programs for analytics and data science.
-Check out the top 5 job titles for data analyst jobs here on icrunchdata by searching for popular titles listed below or customizing your job search.
+Job seekers can find many university degree programs for analytics and data science.
+You can also find many data analyst jobs here on icrunchdata by searching for popular titles listed below or customizing your job search.
 And be sure to check out our pro tips for job seekers.

 1. Business Analyst